rafaelurrutiasilva/Minitoring_Photon_OS/README.md

 All the scripts can be installed locally and then executed using SSH from the authorized monitoring server. **Be aware of security**!

 ## Security in focus
-* Use local account with just enough privileges.
+* Use a local account with just enough privileges; consider using sudo, for example, to limit access specifically for these file checks.
-* Use ssh-kyes
+* Utilize SSH keys for authentication.
-* Limit login from just needed ip address
+* Restrict login access to only the necessary IP addresses.